-Like humans, dogs are susceptible to developing allergies.
-Atopic dermatitis (or atopy) is an inflammatory, chronic skin condition associated with environmental allergies and is the second most common allergic skin condition diagnosed in dogs.
+Like humans, dogs are susceptible to developing allergies such as atopic dermatitis.
 If a dog has atopic dermatitis, the immune system reacts too strongly to common environmental allergens that are absorbed through the skin such as mold spores, dust mites, and grass.
 These irritants become absorbed more easily due to a dysfunction in the skin barrier, which decreases resistance to secondary infections.

 In This Article